Home » Ibaraki » Art Tower Mito: Observation Deck, Views & Visitor Guide (2026)

 9) Who designed Art Tower Mito?

-Art Tower Mito was designed by Japanese architect Arata Isozaki and opened in 1990 to celebrate the 100th anniversary of Mito’s designation as an official city.
+Designed by Japanese architect Arata Isozaki and opened in 1990.
 The 100 metre tower is made up of 28 stacked tetrahedrons clad in titanium panels.

 10) Is Art Tower Mito worth visiting?

-Yes if you are already travelling in the Mito or Ibaraki area — it is cheap, quick and genuinely unique.
-It is probably not worth a dedicated day trip from Tokyo purely for the tower, but pairs well with other Mito attractions nearby such as Kairakuen Garden.
+Yes if you are already in the Mito or Ibaraki area — it is cheap, quick and unique.
+Not worth a dedicated day trip from Tokyo, but pairs well with Kairakuen Garden.

 Timothy Leong